pathwaycom/llm-app/README.md

 Pathway's **LLM (Large Language Model) App** is a Python library that helps you build innovative AI applications by providing real-time human-like responses to user queries based on the most up-to-date knowledge available in your data sources.

 LLM App **does not require** a separate vector database and **avoids the need** for complex and fragmented typical LLM stacks (such as ~Pinecone/Weaviate + Langchain + Redis + FastAPI +...~).
 Your data remains secure and undisturbed in its original storage location.
-LLM App's design ensures high performance and offers the flexibility for easy customization and expansion.
+LLM App's design ensures high performance and offers flexibility for easy customization and expansion.
 It is particularly recommended for privacy-preserving LLM applications.

 **Quick links** - 💡[Use cases](#use-cases) 📚 [How it works](#how-it-works) 🎬 [Showcases](#showcases)  🌟 [Key Features](#key-features) 🏁 [Get Started](#get-started) 🛠️ [Troubleshooting](#troubleshooting)
 👥 [Contributing](#troubleshooting)